elhossary/changedetection-with-browser-extensions-docker-compose/README.md

 - Browser profiles are temporary.
 Extension logins, API keys, and settings entered through an extension's UI do not persist between checks — extensions requiring an account or in-UI configuration are largely unusable here.
+This applies to NopeCHA too: only what it does without configuration is available, since a key entered on its options page is gone by the next check.
 - An extension may still misbehave in an isolated/incognito context even with permission granted.
 - An extension may be unavailable from Google's download service even when its listing page exists.